 How to Design a Compact Kitchen

-by Stuart Hopes on Apr 10, 2013
+by Guest on Apr 10, 2013

 Wouldn't it be great if we all had as much kitchen space as we wanted?
 Well, we all don't have it even if we want it.
-It can be really challenging to cram all you need into the small kitchen space you have.
+It can be challenging to cram all you need into the small kitchen space you have.
 Here are some tips that might help you when designing your kitchen:

 Before you start, walk around your current kitchen to find out what are the things you don't have in the kitchen and want to have in your new kitchen.
 Think about the new appliances you want, the storage, the sink area and the amount of workspace you want to have.
 Consider how many people will be using the workspace.
 What kind of cooking you enjoy, and other factors.